Changissnz/nu_merchant_principal/README.md

 world.
-Conflicts have arisen during times when what was once an indisputable standard, quite outright an institution of sorts with powers both extendible and concentrated, are put into serious question of an insulting and subversive nature.
+Conflicts have arisen during times when what was once an indisputable standard, quite outright an institution of sorts with powers both extendible and concentrated, is put into serious question of an insulting and subversive nature.
 These conflicts have varied, from power transfers on the nation-state level, to inter-nation conflict, to ethnic disputes, to paranoid